HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configuration_changes_using_overrides.md

 ## Disabling Authentication Cache for Impersonation

 To ensure the impersonation feature works in HCL DX Compose, you must disable the authentication cache.
 By default, the authentication cache is enabled.
 Disabling the cache ensures that the impersonated user is not prompted to authenticate again.

+!!!note
-Please note, disabling the authentication cache might cause some performance impact.
+    Disabling the authentication cache might affect performance.

 To disable the authentication cache, use the following configuration snippet in your `values.yaml` file: